MicrosoftDocs/cpp-docs/docs/standard-library/filesystem.md

 - The extension is `.ext`.

-A minor difference is the *preferred separator* between the sequence of directories in a pathname.
+A minor difference is the preferred separator between the sequence of directories in a pathname.
 Both operating systems let you write a forward slash `/`, but in some contexts Windows prefers a backslash `\`.
+The implementation stores its preferred separator in the static constexpr data member `preferred_separator` in `path`.

-Finally, `path` objects have an important feature: You can use them wherever a filename argument is required in the classes defined in the header \<fstream>.
+Finally, `path` objects have an important feature: You can use them wherever a filename argument is required in the classes defined in the header [\<fstream>](fstream.md).

 For more information and code examples, see [File system navigation (C++)](../standard-library/file-system-navigation.md).